 c.
 Direct request to Court

-Under the provisions relating to the 2007 Convention, Bill C-78 does not specifically provide the means for parties to make direct requests for establishment and variation of support orders as former spouses may use the existing process set out in sections 15.1 (child support), 15.2 (spousal support) or 17 (variation of orders) of the Divorce Act (Article 37).
+Under the provisions relating to the 2007 Convention, the legislation passed in 2019 does not specifically provide the means for parties to make direct requests for establishment and variation of support orders as former spouses may use the existing process set out in sections 15.1 (child support), 15.2 (spousal support) or 17 (variation of orders) of the Divorce Act (Article 37).

 d.
 Stand-alone spousal support claims